simongog/sigir16-topkcomplete/instructions/README.md

 ### Exercise 5.a

 Build `index5-main` and determine the query time and space consumption for the Wikipedia titles and the tree prefixes of the previous tasks.
-Reduce the space consumption of the index by plugging in a better compressed full-text index.
+Reduce the space consumption of the index by plugging in a better compressed full-text index (name your index `index5a`).

 ### Exercise 5.b (optional)

+A &Psi; access in a FM-index is usually more expensive than a `LF` access.
+I.e. going forward in the text is more expensive than going backward.
+Can you adjust the index in such a way that `LF` is used instead of &Psi;.
+Which definition has to be adjusted?
+Implement your solution.

+### Exercise 5.c (optional)

 Imagine that the lexicographic range determined by the full-text index for a given prefix `P` is not empty but we do not find a string which starts in this range.
 Devise a method to report the top-k infix matches.